Economic Activities in Antigua and Barbuda: Primary, Secondary, Tertiary, and Quaternary

 Antigua and Barbuda, with a population of 93,763, is ranked 177th in population size, just behind Aruba.
 Located in the Caribbean, it covers 440 square kilometers, ranking 176th in total area, with Curacao just below it.

-It is surpassed by Barbados, with a GDP per capita of $20,238.78.
-Despite its ranking, Antigua and Barbuda’s economy shows potential for growth and development in the coming years.
+It is surpassed by Barbados, with a higher GDP per capita in the region.
+Antigua and Barbuda’s economy shows potential for continued growth and development in the coming years.

 What are the economic activities of Antigua and Barbuda?